dafer45/TBTK/doc/Manual.md

 In fact, this would have been prohibitively expensive.
 One of the most (or simply the most) important core data structures of TBTK is a tree structure in which the HoppingAmplitudes are stored.
 It allows for conversion back and forth between physical indices and Hilbert space indices with an overhead cost that is negligible in most parts of the code.
-Taking the responsibilty to linearize indices of from the developer is a significant abstraction that allows mental capacity to be focused on physics instead of numerics.
+Taking the responsibility to linearize indices of from the developer is a significant abstraction that allows mental capacity to be focused on physics instead of numerics.

 The one place where the overhead really is important is in the Solvers where most of the computational time usually is spent.
 Solvers therefore usually internally convert the Model to some much more optimal format using the linearization provided by the Model before starting the main calculation.
-This is also the reason why, as described in the PropertyExtractor chapter, it is recommended to not use the Solvers immediately to extract properties, but to instead wrapp them in PropertyExtractors.
+This is also the reason why, as described in the PropertyExtractor chapter, it is recommended to not use the Solvers immediately to extract properties, but to instead wrap them in PropertyExtractors.
 The PropertyExtractors provides the interface through which properties can be extracted from the Solvers using physical indices.
 In short, the distinction between physical indices and Hilbert space indices allows application developers to focus on the physics of the particular problem, while simultaneously allowing Solver developers to focus on numerical details and general properties rather than system specific details.